The Janitor Who Taught the Surgeons

 “Clamp there.
 Yes, now tie it off.”

-It was Vivien’s choreography—the Blalock-Thomas-Taussig shunt—that gave that little girl her color back.
-Her lips went from blue to pink.
-Her lungs filled.
-Her parents wept.
+It was Vivien’s contribution, the Blalock-Thomas-Taussig shunt, that gave that little girl her color back.
+Her lips went from blue to pink, her lungs filled, and her parents wept.
 For his trouble, the shunt was initially called the Blalock-Taussig shunt, once again erasing his name from history.

-The man who built the road wasn’t allowed to walk on it.
+The man who built the damn road wasn’t allowed to walk on it.

 The story gets under my skin because I can feel the tension in it.